-The parts in our system that are in touch with water, we use food grade stainless steel, enamelled steel, silicone and glass.
-These materials does not release unwanted substances into the water and they can all be recycled.
-We use plastic components only when needed and then of the best food grade quality, we can buy.
+The parts in our system that are in touch with water use food grade stainless steel, enameled steel, silicone and glass.
+These materials do not release unwanted substances into the water and they can all be recycled.
+We use plastic components only when strictly needed, and then of the best food grade quality we can buy.

 The manufacturing process is highly applicable for industrial production and we expect to manufacture as close to the market as possible.
-In future.
-The negative emphasis on the environment can be kept to a minimum as well as the price for a system.
+This way, the negative emphasis on the environment can be kept to a minimum as well as the price for a system.